zcox/flink-repartition-watermark-example/README.md

 ## Observations

 You should be able to execute this example program locally by doing `sbt run`.
-Output will be something like is show below.
+Output will be something like what is shown below.
 Note that there are approximately
 350-400 pageviews per url per hour on 2016-02-01, and each hour window is triggered roughly every 5 seconds in processing time.
 Then there are approximately 700 pageviews per url per hour on 2016-02-02, since the 2 source partitions overlap on that day.
 Again these windows are triggered every 5 seconds in processing time.
 Then 2016-02-03 has approx 350-400 pageviews per url per hour, but notice that all windows on this day are triggered almost simultaneously in processing time.